AI prompts

 ### Using with PostCSS

-If you want to use PostCSS as a preprocessor, create a custom `config/postcss.config.js` and it will be loaded automatically.
+If you want to use PostCSS as a preprocessor, create a custom `postcss.config.js` in your project root directory, and that file will be loaded by Tailwind automatically.

 For example, to enable nesting: